leportella/v3/_posts/2019-01-15-opinion-nanodegree.md

 <center><img src="https://i.imgur.com/zD1suVv.jpg" style="height:300px;"/></center>

 PS: I am so sorry that Udacity is ending its operation in Brazil.
-I really liked all the support of my brazilian mentors and the director's plan on Brazil :/
+I really liked all the support of my brazilian mentors and the director's plan for Brazil :/